Demystifying the Divorce Process in Missouri

 You will have to follow Missouri’s strict guidelines and fill out the proper forms if you wish to divorce on your own.
 You can find all of Missouri’s documents here.
 Using these documents means that you and your spouse agree on everything from child custody to the division of assets and financial resources, so you will want to be completely certain about your areas of agreement before choosing to represent yourself.

 However, while you do not always need an attorney, consulting one may be wise.
-When you book a free consultation with Masterson Law’s top-rated divorce attorneys, we’ll evaluate your situation from every angle and help you determine your best course of action moving forward.
+When you book a consultation with Masterson Law’s top-rated divorce attorneys, we’ll evaluate your situation from every angle and help you determine your best course of action moving forward.
 If it’s clear that your divorce can be completed without comprehensive legal assistance, we’ll empower you with the information and resources you’ll need moving forward, and if you choose to work with our attorneys, we’ll work hard to make the divorce process as simple as possible for you.
 Contact us today to get started!